 Work on a will.
 It will include asset distribution instructions for the living relatives.

 Creating it on your own can be challenging, so make sure you have a lawyer helping you out if you want everything to go as planned.

 8. Hire an Estate Planning Lawyer

-If you want your estate strategy to go according to plan, you should have an estate planning attorney helping you out.
+If you want your estate strategy to go according to plan, you should have an estate planning with OFP Law attorney helping you out.

 Although you may stumble upon many tools for DIY estate planning, they might not always be the best.
 A single wrong step can lead to a probate process, which can put a lot of stress on your family.